-The FMI operator' rules are clear on what is expected to qualify, and be registered, as a settlement participant in the SADC-RTGS.
-The reviewing of rules, procedures and contracts is always subject to legal opinion and confirmation from the relevant legal bodies (e.g. Legal Subcommittee of the CCBG and/or the Legal Service Department (LSD) of the SARB).
-Furthermore, the FMI operator also considers any comments or proposal provided by the participants.
+The FMI operator's rules are clear on what is expected to qualify, and be registered, as a settlement participant in the SADC-RTGS system.
+The reviewing of rules, procedures and contracts is always subject to legal opinion and confirmation from the relevant legal bodies (e.g. the Legal Subcommittee of the CCBG and the Legal Services Department (LSD) of the SARB).
+Furthermore, the FMI operator also considers any comments or proposals provided by the participants.
 Whenever new system rules, procedures and contracts are drafted, LSD reviews them to ensure that they comply with South African legislation.